 NSPCC /Childline – 0800 1111 – Free, confidential (you don’t have to give your name), open day and night to answer your phone call or online at childline.org.uk

 School Nurse – Healthy diet, fitness, smoking, safe sex, feeling poorly, got a health concern, want to know your height or weight.
-Our nurse is in every two weeks, ask Ms Williamson, Ms Wilkins, your teacher or TA if you want to see the nurse.
+Our nurse is in every two weeks, ask Ms Williamson, Ms Smith, your teacher or TA if you want to see the nurse.

-Safeguarding Team – Our school Safeguarding Team members are Mr Wells, Ms Williamson and Ms Wilkins.
+Safeguarding Team – Our school Safeguarding Team members are Mr Wells, Ms Williamson and Ms Smith.
 You can speak to them at any time if you need help with a problem in or out of school, or if you would like to see the Nurse or Counsellor.

 Think You Know – Keeping yourself safe on the internet – thinkyouknow.co.uk offers help, advice and information on all internet issues.
 Log in and click on the age box that applies to you.